-When the average individual hears the words "venture capitalist," they usually imagine a wealthy person who rakes in millions of dollars from lucrative investments.
-While the attainment of wealth is certainly an aspect of a venture capitalist's achievements, there are many other factors involved in the process.
+When the average individual hears the words "venture capitalist," they imagine a wealthy person who rakes in millions of dollars from lucrative investments.
+While the attainment of wealth is certainly an aspect of a venture capitalist's achievements, many other factors are involved.

 The majority of prosperous venture capitalists usually work their way up to this profession.
-Thankfully, there are a variety of career paths and occupations which aspiring venture capitalists can partake in.
-Starting a (small) business, working as an assistant/banker, or even becoming an angel investor (assuming that the necessary funds are available), etc can be especially beneficial career paths for people who are serious about becoming venture capitalists.
+Thankfully, there are a variety of career paths and occupations in which aspiring venture capitalists can partake.
+Starting a (small) business, working as an assistant/banker, or even becoming an angel investor (assuming that the necessary funds are available), etc., can be especially beneficial career paths for people serious about becoming venture capitalists.

 Authored by Gabrielle Renee Seunagal